WORLD INFORMATION ARCHITECTURE DAY 2016 (WIAD) - ZURICH

 It was the first time that I joined the WIAD in Zurich, and it met all my expectations.

-I’m not that into the IA topic, but I have to say this is something very close to, and connected with, the User Experience (UX) issues.
+I’m not that into the IA topic, but I have to say this is very close to and connected with User Experience (UX) issues.

-As the UX and the IA were not invented by anyone, they are something we have deeply embedded in our DNA as human beings.
-It doesn’t matter if we are living in a complex or simple system, we are used to using the IA – and indeed forced to – in order to live our lives.
+Although the UX and the IA were not invented by anyone, they are deeply embedded in our DNA as human beings.
+Whether we live in a complex or simple system, we are used to using the IA—and indeed forced to—to live our lives.

-We apply the IA approach when we organize collections (records, pictures or shoes), and sometimes we apply the IA without even knowing.
+We use the IA approach when we organize collections (records, pictures, or shoes), and sometimes, we do so without even knowing.

 1. Different Approaches;